ixiam/com.ixiam.payment.redsys/README.md

 ## Release Notes ##

+### v1.5 ###

+- New Settings to force http urls in ipn callback, if Redsys doesn't support the SSL certificate installed in the website

 ### v1.4 ###

 - When is used in webforms, returns to thankyou page defined or back to the webform if the contribution is canceled in Redsys UI